Fluctuations and correlations of baryonic chiral partners: Abstract

 \section{Abstract}

-Fluctuations and correlations of the net-baryon number play an important role in exploring critical phenomena in phase transitions of strongly interacting matter governed by Quantum chromodynamics (QCD).
+The exploration of critical phenomena in phase transitions of strongly interacting matter governed by Quantum Chromodynamics (QCD) is one of the goals of present ultrarelativistic heavy-ion collision experiments at BNL and CERN.
+The key research direction is to locate the putative critical point on the phase diagram of QCD linked to the chiral symmetry restoration at finite temperature and/or density.
+One of the main theoretical tools used for this purpose are the fluctuations of conserved charges, such as the net-baryon number.
+However, due to experimental limitations, analyses of heavy-ion collision data suffer from a very doubtful basing of the net-proton number being a proxy for the total net-baryon number fluctuations.
 In this work, we use the parity doublet model to investigate the fluctuations of the net-baryon number density in hot and dense hadronic matter.
 The model accounts for chiral criticality within the mean-field approximation.
 We focus on the qualitative properties and systematics of the first- and second-order susceptibility of the net-baryon number density, and their ratios for nucleons of positive and negative parity, as well as their correlator.
 We show that the fluctuations of the positive-parity nucleon do not necessarily reflect the fluctuations of the total net-baryon number density at the phase boundary of the chiral phase transition.
 We also investigate the non-trivial structure of the correlator.
 Furthermore, we discuss and quantify the differences between the fluctuations of the net-baryon number density in the vicinity of the chiral and liquid-gas phase transition in nuclear matter.
 We indicate a possible relevance of our results with the interpretation of the experimental data on net-proton number fluctuations in heavy-ion collisions.